odrv3010/finalexam/README.md

 # finalexam
-Reflection on Class
+Reflection on the Class;
-I enjoyed this class much more than I thought I would.
+- > I enjoyed this class much more than I thought I would.
 I had a completely different idea on what the class was about and ended up having quite a surprise.
 I refreshed and improved my programming and coding abilities regarding several topics about Decision Support Analysis, it was pretty interesting to get know different techniques to reach out for effective and informed decisions on multiple areas, like deciding where to invest efforts, resources, money; on